nostrver-se/novia/README.md

 - **Offer download services** to other users via NOSTR DVMs.
 - **Offer video upload services** to users requesting a specific video.

+# Services

+The novia service has several roles, that can be enabled/disabled for different setups:
+- **archive** Receive a URL and archive the video locally
+- **publish** If enabled, archived videos are published (publicly) to a relay.
+By default this is only meta data and a thumbnail.
+If you enable the setting `autopublish` videos up to a certain size will also be uploaded automatically.
+- **recover** A user might request a video to be recovered (i.e. uploaded).
+If `recover` is enabled novia will upload the requested video to a blossom server.
+- **fetch** Instructs the novia instance to download or mirror videos that other novia instances publish or upload.

 # Setting it up

 ## Running in Docker